-A skilled BI consultant will help you to figure out your needs, analyze requirements, properly implement a solution and, if needed, provide further support.
+A skilled BI consultant will help you to figure out your needs, analyze requirements, properly implement a solution, and provide ongoing support.
 Let’s take a closer look at the qualities you should seek in a BI consultant.

-Although there is no single certification that can guarantee a consultant you choose is best for the job, he or she should have certain technical skills.
+Although there is no single certification that can guarantee a consultant is best for the job, they should have certain technical skills.
 Look for fundamental knowledge of database management and maintenance.
 At the end of the day, a beautiful dashboard that end-users see is only the tip of the iceberg.
-Behind all the visuals, a good BI consultant should have an expert level of knowledge of the underlying data system, models and programs that create the data itself.
+Behind all the visuals, a good BI consultant should be an expert in databases, data management, and modeling.
 Without this foundation, visuals are simply eye-catching posters.

-Thus, a successful BI consultant should be well versed in core practices of database design, ETL, data modeling and report development.
-Regardless of a client’s industry, a consultant should be able to quickly grasp the ins and outs of data, where it comes from, analyze existing trends and patterns.
+Regardless of a client’s industry, a consultant should be able to quickly understand data, where it comes from, analyze existing trends and patterns.

 A successful consultant must have strong communication skills.
 In fact, if you can’t properly communicate ideas and suggestions to a client, all your technical knowledge is irrelevant.
-A BI implementation project can be a long and complicated process, and for some clients without a prior IT experience it can be a difficult subject to digest.
-That is why a good consultant should be able to not only explain the nitty-gritty details of separate stages of a project when it is required, but also provide a bird’s eye strategic view of the entire project and how it benefits the business as a whole.
+A BI implementation project can be a long and complicated process.
+For some clients without a prior IT experience it can be a difficult subject to digest.

 Look for someone who has good project management skills.
-A consultant should be able to successfully engage a team, break down a development process into smaller, more digestible pieces to help track a progress.
-A good communication with the consultant will also help you to understand how the work is being done, before a final product is completed.
+A consultant should be able to successfully engage a team.
+He should break down a development process into smaller, more digestible pieces to help track a progress.
+A good communication with the consultant will also help you to understand how the work is being done.
 That way, after a project is finished, your team will learn a work process quicker and depend less on others to run the business.

 Look for consultants with a solid knowledge of your industry.
 Someone with an experience in your industry would be an ideal choice.
-That way, when a consultant joins a team, he would quickly grasp a company’s needs due to his own experience dealing with similar things in the past.
+That way, when a consultant joins a team, he would quickly grasp a company’s needs due to his own experience dealing with similar things.

 The most important part of a BI project is the process of requirements gathering.
-Usually, it is a conversation between you and a consultant during which you, as a team, discover where to best start, how to progress throughout the project and the type of outcome both of you are looking for.
+Usually, it is a conversation between you and a consultant during which you, as a team, discover where to best start.
+Then you agree on how to progress throughout the project and the type of outcome both of you are looking for.

-That is why, if you are implementing a BI project in a company’s finance department, for example, you better choose someone who can “speak finance” and understands the pain of budgeting.
+If you are implementing a BI project in a company’s finance department, you better choose someone who can “speak finance” and understands the pain of budgeting.

 Centida is one these few firms that combines the IT expertise and finance experience.
-We follow the principle of “from finance practitioners to finance practitioners”, focusing on the improvement of operational, day-to-day activities in finance and controlling departments with the use of modern BI solutions.
-If your company is looking to speed up budgeting processes and improve reporting, please feel free to get in touch with us at email@example.com.
+We follow the principle of “from finance practitioners to finance practitioners”.
+We focus on the improvement of operational, day-to-day activities in finance and controlling departments with the use of modern BI solutions.
+If your company is looking to speed up budgeting processes and improve reporting, get in touch with us at firstname.lastname@example.org.